lidofinance/docs/docs/contracts/lido.md

 ### setWithdrawalCredentials()

-Set credentials to withdraw ETH on Ethereum side after the phase 2 is launched to `_withdrawalCredentials`
+Set credentials to withdraw ETH on the Execution Layer side to `_withdrawalCredentials`

 ```sol
 function setWithdrawalCredentials(bytes32 _withdrawalCredentials)